Yabu Pushelberg: Product

-Yabu Pushelberg has designed product collections for international brands including Avenue Road Furniture, B&B Italia, Collection Particulière, De Padova, Eggersmann, Fantini, Glas Italia, Henge, Lasvit, Ligne Roset,Linteloo, Marset, Man of Parts, Molteni&C, Neinkamper, Pampaloni, Salvatori, Tai Ping, Tribu, Van Rossum, Warp and Weft.
+Yabu Pushelberg has designed product collections including Man of Parts, B&B Italia, Collection Particulière, De Padova, Eggersmann, Fantini, Glas Italia, Henge, Lasvit, Ligne Roset, Linteloo, Marset, Molteni&C, Neinkämper, Pampaloni, Salvatori, Tai Ping, Tribu, Van Rossum, Warp and Weft, HC28, cc-tapis, Zucchetti, MDF Italia, Leolux, CEA, and Stellar Works.

+Several of the studio’s product collections have been introduced at Salone del Mobile in Milan, 3 Days of Design in Copenhagen, and ICFF Shanghai.

 Education

 Scholarships

-As Ryerson alumni, George Yabu and Glenn Pushelberg created a permanent scholarship and internship program running 17 years strong.
-The Yabu Pushelberg Award for Innovation in Interior Design, a scholarship which supports student entrepreneurs in design, bring student ideas to life.
-The internship program brings these students into the workplace to get hands-on experience and mentorship from our team.
+As alumni of Ryerson University, George Yabu and Glenn Pushelberg created a permanent scholarship and internship program.
+The Yabu Pushelberg Award for Innovation in Interior Design supports student entrepreneurs and provides professional mentorship.

-In 2016, Yabu Pushelberg created the Yabu Pushelberg Endowed Scholarship Fund at The New School to endow a permanent, named scholarship for a student in the Interior Design Program at Parsons.
+In 2016, Yabu Pushelberg created the Yabu Pushelberg Endowed Scholarship Fund at The New School, supporting a permanent named scholarship for a student in the Interior Design Program at Parsons.

+Awards

+Yabu Pushelberg has received several industry awards: AD 100 Hall of Fame, BoF 500, Design Studio of the Year Public Vote, and Elle Decor A-List Designers.
+In 2014, founders George Yabu and Glenn Pushelberg were appointed Officers of the Order of Canada.